Digital Skills Partnership

-Cheshire and Warrington Local Enterprise Partnership are one of six Enterprise Partnerships/combined authorities in England that have a Digital Skills Partnership that is sponsored by the Department for Digital, Culture, Media and Sport.
+Cheshire and Warrington Local Enterprise Partnership are one of eight Enterprise Partnerships/combined authorities in England that have a Digital Skills Partnership that is sponsored by the Department for Science, Innovation and Technology (DSIT) formerly the Department for Digital, Culture, Media and Sport (DCMS).
 The Digital Skills Partnership is constructed as a group of employers and other organisations who recognise the importance of digital skills to all the businesses and residents of Cheshire and Warrington.

 Aiming to improve the digital capability of all people living and working in Cheshire and Warrington, the partnership focuses on essential skills that help reduce digital exclusion, skills workers need in an increasingly digital economy and advanced skills required for specialist roles.

 The Digital Skills Partnership works closely with our organisation as well as the Pledge skills programmes.

 For further information about the digital skills partnership please email firstname.lastname@example.org

 Who is leading the digital skills work in Cheshire and Warrington?

 The programme is led by a Board of key businesses, consisting of major brands and local employers, as well as one representative for the Local Authorities and one for the Training Providers.